| +Home | Museum | Wanted | Specs | Previous | Next |

 slide switch on the keyboard panel, providing settings of 0, 2 or 5 digits

 behind the decimal point.
-The machine provides a "K" constant
+The calculator provides a constant

 when depressed.
 The constant function works for multiplication and

-division only.
-The "R" key swaps the content of the hidden 'operand'
+The [R] key swaps the content of the hidden operand

-register and the display.
-The "CE" key clears the display of erroneous
+register and the number in the display.
+The [CE] key clears the display of erroneous

 designation on the 1114) on the left end of the display indicates